lakeczar/Youtube-DL-audio/README.md

 2. Downloads the videos one by one, converts audio to .mp3, downloads thumbnail art and sets it as album art, adds other basic metadata to tracks

-3.Places all tracks into music folder
+3. Places all tracks into music folder